hzla/Pokeweb-Live/README.md

 ## Features

-Pokeweb is currently able to edit map headers, items, personals, level-up learnsets, tm/tutor learnsets, tms, moves, encounters, trainers, evolutions, marts, and grottos, alternate forms, and can search/view text banks.
+Pokeweb is currently able to edit map headers, items, personals, level-up learnsets, tm/tutor learnsets, tms, moves, encounters, trainers, evolutions, marts, and grottos, and alternate forms.

-To be implemented editors are texts, battle subway trainers, PWT trainers, tutor moves, and OW events.
+Can export a custom showdown damage calculator, with trainer names,classes,locations, natures, movesets, and held items, taken from the loaded rom.

+Can randomize a rom based on settings in pokeweb/randomizer.

 Not thoroughly bug tested, was originally made for personal use, use at your own risk.